 How Are We Going to Answer Our Research Questions?

-To answer our questions, we are taking a multi-pronged approach by doing the following:
+To answer our questions, we took a multi-pronged approach:

 - We reviewed the literature to learn about effective practices and barriers for people with visual impairments when it comes to employment.
 We examined the responsibilities that employees have in the workforce and the tools they use, both mainstream and assistive, to get their work done.